DJ-Dingo/pibooth-oled-display/README.rst

 Enabling The SPI Interface - Raspberry Pi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The SPI peripheral is not turned on by default.
+The **SPI** peripheral is not turned on by default.

 There are two methods to adjust the settings.
-To enable it, do the following.
+To enable it, do one of the following.

 **Raspberry Pi Configuration via Desktop GUI**

-You can use the Desktop GUI by heading to the Pi **Start Menu > Preferences > Raspberry Pi Configuration**.
+* You can use the Desktop GUI by heading to the Pi **Start Menu > Preferences > Raspberry Pi Configuration**.

-A window will pop up with different tabs to adjust settings.
+* A window will pop up with different tabs to adjust settings.
 What we are interested is the **Interfaces tab**.

-Click on the tab and select **Enable** for **SPI**.
+* Click on the tab and select **Enable** for **SPI**.
 Click on the **OK** button to save.

-We recommend restarting your Pi to ensure that the changes to take effect.
+* We recommend restarting your Pi to ensure that the changes to take effect.

-Click on the Pi **Start Menu > Preferences > Shutdown**.
+* Click on the Pi **Start Menu > Preferences > Shutdown**.
 Since we just need to **restart**, click on the Restart button.

 **raspi-config Tool via Terminal**

-**SPI** is not turned on by default.
 Again, we can use raspi-config to enable it.

 * Run **sudo raspi-config**
 * Use the down arrow to select **3 Interfacing Options**